Graham Greene (1904-1991)

 Jones, Grahame C. "Graham Greene and the Legend of Péguy."
 Contends that Greene's sense of Péguy as a Promethean figure, "willing to damn himself in protest against the damnation of others," preoccupies Greene's novels from Brighton Rock through The Heart of the Matter.
-Comparative Literature 21, 2 (Spring 1969) pp 138-45 [first page of article only, blurred].
+Comparative Literature 21, 2 (Spring 1969) pp 138-45 [preview or purchase, jstor].

 Scannell, James.
 "The method is unsound: the aesthetic dissonance of colonial justification in Kipling, Conrad, and Greene."
 Scannell contends that Conrad, Rudyard Kipling, and Graham Greene, in their three fictions, Kipling's Plain Tales From the Hills, Conrad's Heart of Darkness, and Greene's The Heart of the Matter, all thought British imperialism was "better" than the imperialism of other countries.
-Style Fall 1996 [sub ser, questia].
+Style Fall 1996 [free at jstor].

 Snyder, Robert Lance. "'Shadow of Abandonment': Graham Greene's The Confidential Agent."
 On the strengths of a novel that Greene cast as one of his "entertainments."
 Texas Studies in Literature and Language 52, 2 (Summer 2010) [excerpt, muse].